Mary in the Junkyard: Releases

-In November 2024, the band released a new song titled "This Is My California", and in December 2024 the band released the song "Bear Walk".
-In 2025, the band was featured on the song "Swamp Dream #3" by Everything Is Recorded, and supported Wet Leg on their "Moisturizer".
+In November 2024, the band released a new song titled "This Is My California"—produced by Craig Silvey, who has worked with the Rolling Stones and Florence + the Machine—and in December 2024 the band released the song "Bear Walk".

+In 2025, Freeman-Taylor was featured on the song "Swamp Dream #3" by Everything Is Recorded, as part of the album Temporary.
+Later that year, they released the singles "Drains" and "Midori"—both concert staples—followed by music videos for each.